arachne-framework/architecture/adr-013-error-reporting.md

 However, in the `ex-data`, the exception will also contain much more detailed information, that can be used (in the correct context) to provide much more detailed or verbose errors.
 Specifically, it may contain the following keys:

-- `:arachne.error/message` - a long-form error message, complete with newlines and formatting.
+- `:arachne.error/message` - A long-form error message, complete with newlines and formatting.
-- `:arachne.error/type` - a namespaced keyword that uniquely identifies the type of error.
+- `:arachne.error/type` - A namespaced keyword that uniquely identifies the type of error.
-- `:arachne.error/spec` - The spec that failed (if applicable)
+- `:arachne.error/spec` - The spec that failed (if applicable).
-- `:arachne.error/failed-data` - The data that failed to match the spec (if applicable)
+- `:arachne.error/failed-data` - The data that failed to match the spec (if applicable).
 - `:arachne.error/explain-data` - An explain-data for the spec that failed (if applicable).
 - `:arachne.error/env` - A map of the locals in the env at the time the error was thrown.

-Exceptions may, of course containy additional data; these are the common keys that tools can use to more effectively render errors.
+Exceptions may, of course, contain additional data; these are the common keys that tools can use to more effectively render errors.

 There will be a suite of tools, provided with Arachne's core, for conveniently generating errors that match this pattern.

 ### Displaying Errors